 - Weight Loss

 This may involve calorie restriction, change in dog food brand, increase in exercise, or a combination of all of the above.

 • Fish Oil Supplementation

-This can be a very cost effective treatment that has other health benefits in addition to improving joint function
+This can be a very cost effective supplement that has other health benefits in addition to improving joint function

 • A Healthy Diet

 This is the foundation of your dog’s health!
-A fresh food meat based diet works best for most arthritic dogs.
+A fresh food meat and fish based diet works best for most dogs.

-Supplements specifically for joint health such as chondroitin and glucosamine are a great choice for your dog also herbal formulations such a tumeric based supplement.
+Supplements specifically for joint health such as chondroitin and glucosamine are a great choice for your dog also herbal formulations such a turmeric based supplement.

 • Laser Therapy

 Also called “low level laser”, this is light at specific frequencies absorbed by the cells.
 Laser therapy has similar benefits and mechanisms of action to acupuncture.
-It can reduce pain, relieve muscle spasm, and improve joint motion
+It can improve joint motion

 Getting your dog in the water will allow joints to move more freely!
 This is a great non-drug way to improve mobility and relieve pain.
 Depending on your dog’s preferences and specific problems, free swimming may work great, or you may get better results with water treadmill exercise.
 It can also be a great way to help your dog lose weight